Nehemiah

 His first reaction in the midst of this very bad news was to turn to God.
 He mourned, fasted, and prayed which is a very good lesson for us today.
 When we see how nations turn away from faith in Jesus Christ, do we have the same reaction?

-Then I said: 'O Lord, God of heaven, the great and awesome God, who keeps his covenant of love with those who love him and obey his commands, let your ear be attentive and your eyes open to hear the prayer your servant is praying before you day and night for your servants, the people of Israel.
-I confess the sins we Israelites, including myself and my father's house, have committed against you.
-We have acted very wickedly toward you.
-We have not obeyed the commands, decrees and laws you gave your servant Moses.'
+I said, “Please, Adonai!
+God of heaven!
+You great and fearsome God, who keeps his covenant and extends grace to those who love him and observe his mitzvot!
+Let your ear now be attentive and your eyes be open, so that you will listen to the prayer of your servant, which I am praying before you these days, day and night, for the people of Isra’el your servants — even as I confess the sins of the people of Isra’el that we have committed against you.
+Yes, I and my father’s house have sinned.
+We have deeply offended you.
+We haven’t observed the mitzvot, laws or rulings you ordered your servant Moshe.

 Now, Nehemiah lifts up prayers to God for his people.
 He starts by acknowledging who God is and asks for him to hear the prayers.
 He then confesses that they have sinned by not obeying the commands that God gave them through Moses.
 He is humble enough to include himself and his family in those who have sinned.

-'Remember the instruction you gave your servant Moses, saying, "If you are unfaithful, I will scatter you among the nations, but if you return to me and obey my commands, then even if your exiled people are at the farthest horizon, I will gather them from there and bring them to the place I have chosen as a dwelling for my Name."'
+Remember, please, the word you gave through your servant Moshe, ‘If you break faith, I will scatter you among the peoples; but if you return to me, observe my mitzvot and obey them, then, even if your scattered ones are in the most distant part of heaven, nevertheless, I will collect them from there and bring them to the place I have chosen for bearing my name.’

 Nehemiah's prayer turns to a promise that God made through Moses.
 God promised that, if his people would turn back to him, they would again be gathered in Jerusalem.
 Nehemiah knows that God keeps his promises and that gives him hope for the people and for Jerusalem.

-'They are your servants and your people, whom you redeemed by your great strength and your mighty hand.
-O Lord, let your ear be attentive to the prayer of this your servant and to the prayer of your servants who delight in revering your name.
-Give your servant success today by granting him favor in the presence of this man.'
-I was cupbearer to the king.
+Now these are your servants, your people, whom you have redeemed by your great power and strong hand.
+Adonai, please, let your ear now be attentive to the prayer of your servant and to the prayer of your servants who take joy in fearing your name: please let your servant succeed today and win this man’s compassion” — for I was the king’s personal attendant.

 The prayer continues as he asks for God to hear the prayers of the people and to be with him as he talks with the king.
 It is striking in this prayer how little time Nehemiah spends asking God for things and how much time is spent in worship.
 This is a very difficult time and it seems that he could ask for many things for the people but he simply asks for the very presence of God with him in dealing with the king.
 We would do well to follow this pattern in our own prayers during difficult times.